settingupadatascienceproject/settingupadatascienceproject/README.md

 5. Discuss, brainstorm, modify the code on your own machine and together.

-## Optional - basic Python Tutorial (will not do this on Mar 6, made this for data scientists new to Python)
+## Optional - general Python Tutorial if you like

 1. ~/$ mkdir dir